Living Donor Program

 Across the United States, more than 100,000 people await a kidney to become available, and nearly 20,000 of them are in California.
 Patients in need of a kidney transplant wait an average of six to 10 years for a kidney to become available.

 That is because most transplanted kidneys come from people whose organs were donated upon death.
 However, a live donor kidney offers significant advantages:

 - They have a lower risk of rejection.

 - They function better and longer than kidneys from deceased donors.

 Living donors have become more common in recent years as family members or friends who are a tissue match donate organs to loved ones.
 More rare are donors with no connection to someone in need of a transplant but who choose to donate to a stranger.
-Unspecified donors, as they are called in the transplant community, can spark a chain that gives the gift of life to many more people.
+These non-directed donors, as they are called, can spark a chain that gives the gift of life to many more people.

-The UCI Health has a program to encourage living kidney donations.
+UCI Health has a program to encourage living kidney donations.
 Our kidney transplant program enables direct donations — when a donor and recipient are a close match — and paired exchanges that link two or more pairs of people to get viable kidney donor exchanges.
-About one-third of kidneys transplanted in the last year at UC Irvine Medical Center have been from living donors.
+About one-third of kidneys transplanted in the last year at UCI Medical Center have come from living donors.

 If you are interested in becoming a living donor, please complete our health history questionnaire ›